Lacunae The Wealth Gap · an interactive on U.S. wealth inequality

 Top 1%

-Each dot is 1% of the U.S. population.
+Each dot is 1 percent of the U.S. population.
 Use the buttons to highlight a wealth group.

 The Billionaire Class

-More combined wealth than the bottom half of all Americans.
-Their collective fortune grew more than 4× since March 2020.
+Together they hold more wealth than the bottom half of the country.
+Their combined fortune has grown more than fourfold since March 2020.

 Billionaires in 1989